m4ttsch/omscs-notes-notes/information-security/cyber-security.md

 ![](https://assets.omscs.io/BDBF525E-38FC-4589-B8F9-5D60D9BFC8ED.png)

 ## Security Planning
-So far, we’ve identified the assets that need protection, determined the parties responsible for understanding the security needs of the organization, examined the technical controls at our disposal, and understood the impact of different implementations on user workflow.
+So far, we've identified the assets that need protection, determined the parties responsible for understanding the security needs of the organization, examined the technical controls at our disposal, and understood the impact of different implementations on user workflow.

 During the process of security planning, a business has to understand that no matter how well they deploy their security, they can never reduce the risk to zero.
 Therefore, the planning process needs to cover response and recovery as well as prevention and detection.